 HOW TO CHOOSE SUNSCREENNot all sunscreens are created equal.
 When selecting a sunscreen, dermatologists recommend checking the label for these 3 characteristics:

 - Water Resistant: If swimming or sweating, look for a water-resistant sunscreen.
 Often times, water resistant sunscreens may stay on wet or sweaty skin for 40-80 minutes.
-Check the sunscreen label to understand how.
+Check the label to understand how long is recommended before reapplying.

 - Some sunscreens may also include antioxidants, which can help prevent environmental skin damage that may be caused by free radicals created by UV exposure.
 All Anthelios sunscreens are formulated with Cell-Ox Shield® technology: broad spectrum UVA/UVB protection with antioxidants to help protect skin from environmental damage.